Link Motion Inc: 2005–2011: Founding and company beginnings

 Link Motion was founded as NQ Mobile in 2005 by Dr. Henry Lin, formerly the youngest associate professor at the Beijing University of Posts and Telecommunications, and Dr. Vincent Shi.
 The company began its business by offering mobile security services and later started offering productivity products to families and enterprise customers.
-Their services were compatible with a wide range of handset models and almost all currently available operating systems for smartphones, including iOS, Android, Windows Phone and BlackBerry OS.
+Their services were compatible with a wide range of handset models and almost all currently available operating systems for smartphones, including Java, Symbian, iOS, Android, Windows Phone and BlackBerry OS.
 NQ Mobile also collaborated closely with other mobile ecosystem participants, including chipmakers, handset manufacturers, wireless carriers, third party payment channels, retailers and other distribution channels in order to broaden the reach of their services.

 NQ Mobile's initial focus was the China marketplace.
 The company cooperated with China Mobile, China Unicom and China Telecom, the three largest mobile companies in China.
 NQ Mobile also cooperated with Nokia and Sony to pre-installed NQ products on their companywide mobile phones.
 NQ Mobile has also worked closely with Symbian, Windows Mobile and Android, developing mobile security applications based on those operating systems.
 In addition, Samsung, Motorola, Dopod, Lenovo, Tencent, and Baidu have all been the company's partners.

 In August 2011, Chris Stier was appointed managing director for the Americas and became responsible for NQ Mobile's business development throughout the Americas, overseeing sales and marketing operations as well as establishing strategic partnerships with key industry players in the region.

 In October 2011, Geoff Casely was appointed managing director for the Europe, Middle East, and Africa (EMEA) region based in London and became responsible for NQ Mobile's business development in EMEA and building strategic partner relationships.